Monday, September 3, 2018 - 17:00 to Wednesday, October 10, 2018 - 16:00

 Please use 0 for those that are not applicable to you (e.g. the project is not in your region or you would be unable to do the research required for some reason).

 First check out the summer internship projects on offer by downloading the list below.
 This gives you the supervising researchers name, institution and contact, and the outline of the project purpose, objectives and work programme.

 STUDENTS - Please ensure you are in the location or can be in the location required to complete the internship projects you apply for.

 All applications for internships must be submitted using the online Application Form below.
 The application requires the applicants contact details, current study details, a academic referee contact details, CV, academic transcript and supporting statement (statement of your interest in and value of undertaking the internship to you).

-You can download the 2017-18 summer internship projects available below.
+You are able to download the 2018-19 summer internship projects available below.
 Ensure you select and rank higher (10 favourite) the projects you are most interested in.